google/docsy-example/content/en/docs/Guides/Mod.md

 Optifine is now installed and can be used at the same time as forge

-# Step 5 - Intalling Journeymap Mod
+# Step 5 - Intalling Xaeros Map Mod

 Place the mod jar file into the mods folder as you did with solinia3-ui above